EENI Global Business School

 3. To understand the principles of the multilateral trading system

-5. To explore the customs valuation rules
+5. To explore customs valuation rules

 Sample: